beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/identity.md

 In your `BeginPlay` implementation, call `UBeamRuntime::InitSDK`.
 It provides you different callbacks to handle initialization success or failure.
 At the end of a successful initialization, you can call `UBeamRuntime::SignUp____` or `UBeamRuntime::Login____` Operations with the appropriate parameters to login a user.

-You can react to the successful Login/SignUp either via registering a callback to `UBeamRuntime::OnUserReady` OR by the [operation's own events](../concepts/operations-and-waits.md).
+You can react to the successful Login/SignUp either via registering a callback to `UBeamRuntime::OnUserReady` OR by the [operatoion's own events](../runtime-systems/operations-and-waits.md)

 We treat these operations as atomic inside the SDK and will clear any invalid partial state in case of any failure during their internal multi-step process; triggering `UBeamRuntime::OnUserReady` only in the case that the user is fully ready for use.